 REPORT CARD PERIODS: All students who work diligently and conscientiously will receive a passing grade.
 Each semester is divided into three six week periods, with report cards issued at the end of each.
 These report cards are to be signed and returned to the homeroom teacher.
 Marks given at the end of the third six week period constitute the semester grade.
 These grades are final and appear on the students permanent record.
-The grades received during the first two periods should serve as an indication to the parents of the type of work their son is doing and of the possible final grade he will receive.
+The grades received during the first two periods should The grades received during the first two periods should serve as an indication to the parents of the type of work serve as an indication to the possible final grade he will their son is doing and of the possible final grade he will receive.
 In order to be eligible for promotion the following requirements must be fulfilled: (1) students must receive a passing grade in every subject; (2) students with 1 or 2 failures at either semester must remove them during the summer; (3) students with more than 2 failures must withdraw from C.B.S.